We get it: You probably take better care of your pet’s health than your own.

 We also have a Puppy/Kitten Preventative package for pets under 2 years old, which covers things like spaying and neutering, microchipping, plus more vaccinations.

 Our vet visit fee add-on allows policyholders to get reimbursed for the time and labor costs your vet might charge.

 Lemonade also offers a physical therapy add-on, which covers things like hydrotherapy, acupuncture, and other physical therapies that go beyond standard medical care for your pet, and really help them find relief from chronic pain or fully recover from an unexpected injury.

-So if you and your dog plan to go on a diet this summer to shed a few pounds, you shouldn’t expect your pup’s boujee prescription diet food and supplements to be covered under your pet health insurance policy (the same way your new menu probably isn’t covered by your human health insurance).
+So if you and your dog plan to go on a diet this summer to shed a few pounds, you shouldn’t expect your pup’s prescription diet food and supplements to be covered under your pet health insurance policy (the same way your new menu probably isn’t covered by your human health insurance).

 Going on a long trip and need to put your pet up in a daycare or boarding center?
 Unfortunately, your pet health insurance can’t cover any of those costs.
 Same with any kind of training.
 While obedience training is an important step in teaching your pup healthy behaviors, this would not be covered by your insurance.